Wilko Johnson: Music career

-Johnson published his autobiography, co-authored with Zoe Howe and titled Looking Back at Me, at the end of May 2012.
+Johnson published his autobiography, co-authored with Zoë Howe and titled Looking Back at Me, at the end of May 2012.
 He appeared in the BBC4 documentaries Evidently...
 John Cooper Clarke and Punk Britannia in May 2012.
 On 24 August 2012, Johnson and his band were due to headline the Blues stage at Rhythm Festival, but the festival was cancelled on 3 August due to poor ticket sales.

 Johnson stated in early 2013 that he had terminal cancer, and announced he was going on a farewell tour.
 On 22 March 2013, he played what was announced as his final show guesting with Madness on the television programme Madness Live: Goodbye Television Centre which was broadcast on BBC Four.
 Afterwards he stated that he would not be able to perform his two final homecoming shows at Canvey Island due to ill health and would not be performing again.

 However, on 13 July 2013, he performed an unannounced hour-long live set with Norman Watt-Roy and Dylan Howe at the Village Green Festival in his home town of Westcliff-on-Sea.
 In addition, he occasionally performed informal unannounced sets at his local pub, the Railway Hotel in Southend.
 In July 2013, the pub replaced their sign with a portrait of him painted by local artist Jack Melville, in honour of his long-term support of the south-east Essex music scene.

 Johnson also played a set on the final night at Wickham Festival in Hampshire on Sunday 4 August 2013, where he was invited by the Blockheads on stage to play a song.
 Johnson announced a further tour with Howe and Watt-Roy during the spring of 2014.

 In March and April 2014, Wilko, together with Watt-Roy and Howe, appeared on several UK dates as support to the "Frantic Four" (the classic line-up of Status Quo on what was billed as their last ever tour).
 In September 2014, after a meeting in Southend-on-Sea with Alan McGee, who described Wilko as "one of his all time heroes, and a national treasure", Wilko signed to Creation Management.
 He performed "All Through the City" and "Going Back Home", with his classic duckwalk, at Jools Holland's annual Hootenanny for New Year, 2014–15.